 Entry Requirement S4 → S5 Languages for Life and Work level 4 and a recommendation from your teacher.
-Entry Requirement S5 → S6 NA NA Progression Route Pupils may progress to: • Level 6 Languages for Life and Work Course Format Internal assessments: Reading and Listening (Languages for Life) Speaking and Writing (Languages for Work).
+Entry Requirement S5 → S6 N/A

+Course Format Internal assessments: Reading and Listening (Languages for Life) Speaking and Writing (Languages for Work).
+Pupils will also need to complete a Leadership project. --------------- --